dguarino/SlowDyn/README.md

 Modified by Zahara Girones 7 June 2016

-This file implements a PyNN version of the model detailed in Destexhe, A. Self-sustained asynchronous irregular states and Up/Down states in thalamic, cortical and thalamocortical networks of nonlinear integrate-and-fire neurons (Journal of Computational Neuroscience 27: 493-506, 2009).
+This file implements a PyNN version of the model detailed in Destexhe, "A. Self-sustained asynchronous irregular states and Up/Down states in thalamic, cortical and thalamocortical networks of nonlinear integrate-and-fire neurons" (Journal of Computational Neuroscience 27: 493-506, 2009).

 ## Installation of NEST and pyNN